Four Music Teaching Ideas

 What makes GREAT Music Teaching ideas?

-Today, I’m sharing my 4 most-powerful music teaching ideas.
-These are ideas that grab my class’s attention every time.
+Today, I’m sharing my 4 work-every time music teaching ideas.
+These are the BEST ideas that grab my class’s attention.

 GREAT music teaching ideas are those that:

-Using these strategies will greatly shift your own passion for teaching.
-You will also create lasting impact with your students.
+Using these strategies will shift your own passion for teaching.
+It will allow you to create lasting impact with your students.

 Four GREAT music teaching ideas.